Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 3. Save a percentage of your income and sock it away until you’re able to purchase your dreams.
 This would be separate from what you’re saving towards building your Money Machine.
 Utilize Tony Robbins’ techniques to reach your goals faster.

 You’ve just made the most important investment decision of your life.
 And once you know what your percentage is, you don’t want to alter it until you enter a new stage of life, or your circumstances change dramatically.
-You’ve got to stick with it and keep the portfolio in balance.
+You’ve got to stick with it and keep your portfolio in balance.

 Header image © JoeyPhoto/shutterstock